Epicuticular wax: Chemical composition

-Common constituents of epicuticular wax are predominantly straight-chain aliphatic hydrocarbons that may be saturated or unsaturated and contain a variety of functional groups.
+Common constituents of epicuticular wax are predominantly straight-chain aliphatic hydrocarbons that may be saturated or unsaturated and contain a variety of functional groups, such as -hydroxyl, carboxyl, and -ketoyl at the terminal position.
+This broadens the spectrum of wax composition to fatty acids, primary alcohols, and aldehydes; if the substitution occurs at the mid-chain, it will result in β-diketones and secondary alcohols.
+Other major components of epicuticular waxes are long-chain n-alkanoic acids such as C24, C26, and C28.

 These waxes can be composed of a variety of compounds which differ between plant species.
+Wax tubules and wax platelets often have chemical as well as morphological differences.
+Tubules can be separated into two groups; the first primarily containing secondary alcohols, and the second containing β-diketones.
+Platelets are either dominated by triterpenoids, alkanes, aldehydes, esters, secondary alcohols, or flavonoids.
+However, chemical composition is not diagnostic of a tubule or platelet, as this does not determine the morphology.

-Paraffins occur in leaves of peas and cabbages.
+Paraffins occur in leaves of peas and cabbages, for example.
 Leaves of carnauba palm and banana feature alkyl esters.
-The secondary alcohol 10-nonacosanol appears in most gymnosperms such as Ginkgo biloba and Sitka spruce as well as many of the Ranunculaceae, Papaveraceae and Rosaceae and some mosses.
-Other forms of secondary alcohols are found in Brassicaceae including Arabidopsis thaliana.
+The asymmetrical secondary alcohol 10-nonacosanol appears in most gymnosperms such as Ginkgo biloba and Sitka spruce as well as many of the Ranunculaceae, Papaveraceae and Rosaceae and some mosses.
+Symmetrical secondary alcohols are found in Brassicaceae including Arabidopsis thaliana.
 Primary alcohols (most commonly octacosan-1-ol) occur in Eucalyptus, legumes, and most Poaceae grasses.
-Other grasses feature β-diketones, as do Eucalyptus, box Buxus and the Ericaceae.
+Grasses may also feature β-diketones, as do Eucalyptus, box Buxus and the Ericaceae.
 Young beech leaves, sugarcane culms and lemon fruit exhibit aldehydes.
 Triterpenes are the primary component in fruit waxes of apple, plum and grape.
-Cyclic constituents are often recorded in epicuticular waxes but are generally minor constituents.
+Cyclic constituents are often recorded in epicuticular waxes, as in Nicotiana but are generally minor constituents.
 They may include phytosterols such as β-sitosterol and pentacyclic triterpenoids such as ursolic acid and oleanolic acid and their respective precursors, α-amyrin and β-amyrin.

 Farina

-Many species of the genus Primula and ferns such as Cheilanthes, Pityrogramma and Notholaena produce a mealy, whitish to pale yellow glandular secretion known as farina that is not an epicuticular wax, but consists largely of crystals of a different class of polyphenolic compounds known as flavonoids.
+Many species of the genus Primula and ferns, such as Cheilanthes, Pityrogramma and Notholaena, as well as many genera of Crassulaceae succulent plants, produce a mealy, whitish to pale-yellow glandular secretion known as farina that is not an epicuticular wax, but consists largely of crystals of a different class of polyphenolic compounds known as flavonoids.
 Unlike epicuticular wax, farina is secreted by specialised glandular hairs, rather than by the cuticle of the entire epidermis.